Phalcode/gamevault-docs/docs/advanced-usage/authentication.md

 - **Basic Authentication:** If Basic Authentication is enabled, authenticate via `POST /api/auth/basic/login` with your username and password.
 - **OAuth2 Authentication:** If [OAuth2 authentication](#setting-up-oauth2-authentication-single-sign-on) is enabled, authenticate via `GET /api/auth/oauth2/login` through your configured identity provider.

-Generated access tokens are valid for **1 hour**, and refresh tokens for **30 days**.
+Generated access tokens are valid for **5 minutes**, and refresh tokens for **30 days**.
 These durations can be adjusted on the [Configuration](../server-docs/configuration.md) page.

 ### Refreshing Tokens

-When your access token expires, request a new one using your refresh token via the endpoint `POST /api/auth/refresh`.
+When your access token expires, request a new token pair using your refresh token by calling the `POST /api/auth/refresh` endpoint with your refresh token.
+Your current refresh token will be invalid after this call so make sure to always use the token received from the response for future token refreshes.

 ### Revoking Tokens

-You can revoke a token using the `POST /api/auth/revoke`.
-This will effectively log out the user by removing the token from the database and invalidating it.
+You can revoke a token by calling the `POST /api/auth/revoke` endpoint with your refresh token.
+This will effectively log out the user, by blocking future token refreshes.

 ## Setting Up OAuth2 Authentication (Single Sign-On)